Alexamk/RREFinder/README.md

         #our $ncbidir = ".../blast/bin";           # path to NCBI binaries (for PSIPRED in addss.pl)

 3) Complete the paths

 The $execdir and the $ncbidir need to contain the psipred and the blastpgp binaries, respectively.
- The easiest way is to see where your psipred binary is located (which psipred), and point to that folder.
+The easiest way is to see where your psipred binary is located (use 'which psipred'), and point to that folder.
- In the conda package, the ncbidir is usually the same thing, as all the binaries are usually in the same folder. e.g. /path/to/conda/envs/RREfinder/bin
+In the conda package, the ncbidir is usually the same thing, as all the binaries are usually in the same folder. e.g. /path/to/conda/envs/RREfinder/bin.

 For the $datadir, you need to find where the psipred data is stored in the conda package.
 This depends on your conda setup.
 Example locations include:

     /path/to/conda/envs/RREfinder/share/psipred_4.01/data